kokolegorille/app/WEBPACK4.md

 ## 9. Exclude dynamic files from git repo

-It is not usefule to save those files to github, so just ignore them.
+It is not useful to save those files to github, so just ignore them.

 From the web part (apps/app_web), update .gitignore file.